zRCrackiiN/DeauthKeychain/README.md

 pio run -e [environment_name] -t upload
 ```
 Replace `[environment_name]` with one of the available environments, e.g., `deauth` or `beacon_spam`.
+Or simply select an enviroment in the GUI.

 ## Usage